 At that moment, Ip Man suddenly stepped forward and used his customary Wing Chun fist to stop the platoon leader’s move.
 The opponent immediately fell to the ground.
 A weak, scholarly-looking man defeated the platoon leader who had always oppressed the people.
 He was not prepared to swallow his anger and pride.
 He rose and drew his gun.
 Ip Man turned around immediately.
 With a swift maneuver, he gripped the opponent’s revolver and used the power of his thumb to press the revolving cylinder directly, which bent the wheel core and made it unable to fire.

 In 1956, Bruce Lee joined Ip Man at the Lee Tat Street martial arts school.
 He was very devoted to his lessons and never missed a class.
-Later, Bruce and his family emigrated to the United States, so he could not learn all the techniques in Wing Chun.
+Later, Bruce and his family emigrated to the United States, so he was unable to learn all the techniques in Wing Chun.

 The ‘Traitor of Wing Chun’ was still his student